tomerovadia/AllAboard/README.md

 end
 ```

-When the request is passed to the user, the browser stores the request's cookie.
+When a request is passed to the user, the browser stores the request's cookie.
 In Chrome, this is visible in the Chrome Developer tools.
 The `value` is a stringified JSON object.

 ![cookie screenshot](all_aboard_cookie_screenshot.png)

-As in Ruby on Rails, All Aboard provides a `flash` cookie that only persists for the subsequent HTTP response cycle.
+As in Rails, All Aboard provides a `flash` cookie that only persists for a single subsequent HTTP response cycle.
 This is useful for several purposes, such as flashing errors or passing data across a redirect.
-The `Flash` class stores separate `@old_flash` and `@new_flash` instance variables to allow developers access to the flash cookie from the previous cycle (if it exists) as well as a fresh flash to be persisted to the next cycle.
+The `Flash` class stores separate `@old_flash` and `@new_flash` instance variables -- both are necessary to allow developers access to the flash cookie from the previous cycle (if it exists) as well as a fresh flash to be persisted to the next cycle.

-All Aboard replicates Ruby on Rails' `Flash.now` functionality.
+All Aboard replicates Rails' `Flash.now` functionality.
 This feature isn't really a cookie -- its data is not passed back to the user and is only available for the life of the controller (i.e. a single HTTP request).
-The `Flash` class exposes a `now` instance variable with `attr_accessor` methods, which allow developers to use the `flash.now` getter and `flash.now =` setter to store data.
+The `Flash` class exposes a `now` instance variable with `attr_accessor` methods, which allow developers to use `flash.now` (getter) and `flash.now =` (setter) to store data.

 ## Middleware